Bā Duàn Jǐn : Supporting the sky

 Wuji, or « the summit of nothingness »

-The Wuji posture is a powerful healing tool
+A powerful healing tool

 Wuji is both a Taoist principle and a Qi gong posture.
 It is the latter that we will be particularly interested in here.
 Wuji is indeed a practice of great apparent simplicity, and yet of infinite richness for those who wish to cultivate a healthy mind in a healthy body.